 William McGlynn, State Department Diplomat in Resident, Arizona State University

-McGlynn’s lecture focuses on the role of the U.S. Department of State Embassies in regards to terrorist activity.
+McGlynn’s lecture focuses on the role of the U.S. Department of State Embassies in regard to terrorist activity.
 He argues that public diplomacy efforts, as well as U.S. counterterrorism efforts, emphasize cooperation more than any other type of U.S. policy.
 The role of the U.S. embassy in an American’s safety abroad as well as examples of past public diplomacy efforts in Greece and Portugal are discussed.
-Future movements in diplomacy as well as counterterrorism policy include focusing on bolstering the counterterrorism capabilities of other governments as well as removing any obstacles to counterterrorism policy in the U.S. One of the biggest obstacles is the lack of coordinated communication between state and government entities.
+Future movements in diplomacy, as well as counterterrorism policy, include focusing on bolstering the counterterrorism capabilities of other governments as well as removing any obstacles to counterterrorism policy in the U.S. One of the biggest obstacles is the lack of coordinated communication between state and government entities.